org-tigris-jsapar/jsapar/docs/basics_schema.md

 </schema>
 ```
 As you can see in this example, not all cells are described in the schema.
 Only those cells, where additional information
 is needed from the schema, needs to be present.
-By default a string cell is otherwise expected.
+By default, a string cell is otherwise expected.
 For instance the values of the
 `First name` column will still be parsed as if they are string value cells.
 This means that we could have omitted all the `<cell>` elements
 from the schema above but then the parser would have parsed also the `Middle name` cells which we have no interest in
 and the `Has dog` cell would have
 been parsed as string values `"yes"` and `"no"` instead of true boolean values.

 It is important though that if you provide `<cell>` elements for such a schema, the cell names need to match exactly what
 is specified in the header line.
-Matching is case sensitive.
+Matching is case-sensitive.

 You may for instance provide default values for missing columns or specify that a cell is mandatory by adding a `<cell>` element for that column.